DevExpress-Examples/xaf-how-to-display-an-event-with-custom-fields-in-a-scheduler-list-view/README.md

 ![](xaf-winforms-extended-event-with-custom-fields-devexpress.png)

 1. Inherit from the `Event` class and implement new properties.
 For details, see the following file: [ExtendedEvent.cs](./CS/EFCore/ExtendedEvents.Module/BusinessObjects/ExtendedEvent.cs).
-2. Map the new properties to the appropriate data fields.
+2. Map new properties to appropriate data fields.

    In an ASP.NET Core Blazor application, create a `SchedulerListEditor` descendant and specify `CustomFieldMappings`.
 For details, see the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Blazor.Server/Controllers/SchedulerCustomFieldMappingsController.cs).

    In a Windows Forms application, specify `CustomFieldMappings`.
 For details, see the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Win/Controllers/SchedulerCustomFieldMappingsController.cs).
-4. Display the fields in the event card in Scheduler List View.
+4. Display field values in event cards of a Scheduler List View.

    In an XAF ASP.NET Core Blazor application:
    - Create a Razor component.
 For implementation details, refer to the following file: [CustomAppointmentTemplate.razor](./CS/EFCore/ExtendedEvents.Blazor.Server/CustomAppointmentTemplate.razor).
-   - Specify the `VerticalAppointmentTemplate` and `HorizontalAppointmentTemplate` properties of the Scheduler View.
+   - Specify `VerticalAppointmentTemplate` and `HorizontalAppointmentTemplate` properties of the Scheduler View.
 For implementation details, refer to the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Blazor.Server/Controllers/SchedulerCustomFieldMappingsController.cs).

    In an XAF Windows Forms application:
    - Handle the `InitAppointmentDisplayText` event.
 For implementation details, refer to the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Win/Controllers/SchedulerCustomFieldMappingsController.cs).